-Former Iowa Democratic Chair Calls for Lawsuit Against DNC
+Former Iowa Democratic Party Chair Calls for Lawsuit Against DNC

-DES MOINES, Iowa — The former chair of the Iowa Democratic Party called for the Iowa Democrats to file a lawsuit against the Democratic National Committee.
+DES MOINES, Iowa -- The former chair of the Iowa Democratic Party has called for Iowa Democrats to file a lawsuit against the Democratic National Committee.

 Michael Kiernan appeared on WHO Radio's Need to Know with Jeff Angelo to call for Iowa to fight back against those who try to blame the caucus counting problems on Iowa.